syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

   syntax "##" (a syntax for an interned symbol whose name is the empty string) can lead to errors while searching.

+- In *El Occur* buffers, when there are adjacent or nested matches, the movement commands (el-search-occur-previous-match, el-search-occur-next-match aka n and p) may skip matches, and the shown match count can be inaccurate.

 TODO:

+- There should be a way to go back to the starting position, like in Isearch, which does this with (push-mark isearch-opoint t) in `isearch-done'.

+- Add a help command that can be called while searching.

 - Make searching work in comments, too? (-> `parse-sexp-ignore-comments').
 Related: should the pattern